Romantic Comedy

 The inciting incident occurs at 12 minutes when Jason realizes his feelings for Phoebe are deepening beyond professional partnership, disrupting their comfortable working relationship..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat A false defeat: their personal relationship begins to interfere with their creative work, or external pressures threaten both their partnership and romance., fundamentally raising what's at risk.
+Of particular interest, this crucial beat A false defeat: their personal relationship begins to interfere with their creative work, or external pressures threaten both their partnership and romance., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Jason gains new insight: true partnership requires integrating personal and professional authenticity.
 He understands how to combine creative collaboration with emotional honesty., demonstrating the transformation achieved throughout the journey.